No. 3 North Carolina State races past Georgia Tech 84-75 - WHIZ News

 Lotta-Maj Lahtinen scored a career-high 30 points to lead Georgia Tech (4-2, 2-1), which also got 15 points from Lorela Cubaj.
 The Yellow Jackets outscored the Wolfpack 50-30 in the second half, but were never in the game.

+N.C.
+State’s sluggish second half didn’t sit well with coach Wes Moore.

+“That’s not something that I’m excited about,” he said.
+“Hopefully we learn a lesson and realize it’s a 40-minute game and we’ve got to play all 40 minutes.”

 Georgia Tech pulled within 15 late in the third, but Brown-Turner blew past Sarah Bates in the lane for a layup that made it 59-42.
-Boyd followed with a reverse layup and a straightaway jumper to make it 63-43.
+Boyd, who pulled down 10 rebounds, followed with a reverse layup and a straightaway jumper to make it 63-43.

+“She’s a great player,” Moore said.
+“What a game.
+Shot the ball well from the perimeter, made her free throws, did a great job on the boards.
+She’s a special player, so really happy she could have a game like this.”

 N.C.
 State was up 29 at halftime — its largest lead of the game — and shot 71% in the first quarter to lead 26-13 at the end of the period after consecutive baskets by Boyd in the final minute.
 The Wolfpack took their first double-digit lead on Boyd’s runner from the right baseline.